 Where to start

-In Sagres Garden, next to the tourism office.
+At Sagres Garden, close to the tourism office.

 Rules and Recommendations

-► During low tide, it is easy to cross the road between Furnas and Figueira Beaches.
+► During low tide, it is easy to go between Furnas and Figueira Beaches.

 ► 200 meters west of the parking lot of Salema beach, look out for the beautiful footprints of the dinosaurs that crossed the Fishermen’s Trail 250 million years ago!